redlioncanada/diva-js/README.md

 &nbsp;&nbsp;callback, function

 ###destroy(element)
-Removes an element from the event list
+Removes `element` from the event list

 &nbsp;&nbsp;element, string or object, If string is supplied, looks for a selector.
 If object is supplied, looks for an element